belherdigital/documentation-oe/why-use-coupons.md

 Word-of-mouth is one of the most persuasive tools to convince the new clients to purchase the brand products.
 Give people a positive reason to talk about your business and spread the word.
 Let your existing clients be satisfied your digital goods and services making sure that they will recommend you to their families, friends and people from their immediate surroundings!

-### 7. Save money – limited advertising costs
+### 7. Save money - limited advertising costs

-In many cases you don`t need to pay much costs to help an offer run during the whole promotional period, which saves additional marketing costs.
+In many cases you don't need to pay much costs to help an offer run during the whole promotional period, which saves additional marketing costs.
 But be aware that your first steps are crucial! although creating coupons and promotional codes can be an easy task with [Open eShop](http://open-eshop.com/), You have to make an effort to raise awareness of an offer accordingly. get the word to targeted clients through e-mails (avoid spamming!), publish news on your website, blog, social media accounts and let the news go viral!

 ### 8. Measurable results